OM0ET | UltraLight Magnetic Loop antenna

 Its small dimensions makes this antenna a perfect buddy for your vacation, trip to the nature or just working QSO's right from your living room, balcony or garden by enjoying your coffee and having relax at any time.
 Due to a wide frequency range, quiet reception and selectivity is this Magloop great solution also for SWL's (Short wave radio listeners).

-Please do not exceed the power limit of 20W!
-It may cause a fire on the capacitor plates or demage PA in your transceiver.
+Please do not exceed the max. power limit of 20W!
+It may cause a fire on the capacitor plates,

 HF Small Transmitting Loop Safety Compliance Distances FCC, ICNIRP, and Canadian Guidelines

 The Main Loop is made of an excellent quality coaxial cable BELDEN H1000 (made in Holland) which is 10,3mm thick in outer diameter.
 Inner conductor is made of solid Bare Copper 2,62mm thick core which allows to hold the perfect circular shape of the loop without deformation of gravity.
 In all my Magloops is connected only the inner core.
 Outer shield is disconnected for improve the SWR results and less sensitivity of nearby objects.